 In the Q&A, Terry Howell of Military.com also noted that both the Department of Veterans Affairs and the lender have to agree to the loan assumption.

 For more info on assumable VA mortgages, check out the VA Q&A video below!

 Do you have other questions about VA loans, assuming loans or assuming things in general (pretty sure we already covered that last part)?
-Just let us know in the comments!
+Contact a Home Loan Expert today!